-I am the chief investigator for the Mito Ataxia Study.
-I am the sub investigator for the UK Mitochondrial Disease Patient Cohort and several drug studies.
+I am the chief investigator for the Mito Ataxia Study and I am the sub investigator for the UK Mitochondrial Disease Patient Cohort and several drug studies.

 The most disabling clinical features in patients with mitochondrial disease are those involving the CNS and in particular cerebellar ataxia which affects about two thirds of patients.
 Despite this most clinical and therapeutic studies in mitochondrial disorders have primarily focused on the analysis of muscle biopsy, serum biomarkers, exercise capacity and muscle strength, with little in-depth evaluation of the functional impairment related to the central nervous system involvement such as cerebellar ataxia.
 There is a clear unmet need for investigating cerebellar dysfunction in the early stage of neurodegeneration associated with mitochondrial disease in vivo.
 A better understanding of the cerebellar ataxia may provide a clearer insight into its management, impact on the trajectory of the disease burden in the clinical practice, and provide an avenue for therapeutic interventions in the future.